Terry Chimes

-Terence Chimes (born 5 July 1956, Stepney, London, England) is an English musician, best known as the original drummer of punk rock group The Clash.
+Terence Chimes (born 5 July 1956, Stepney, London, England) is an English musician, best known as the original drummer of punk rock group the Clash.
 He played with them from July 1976 to November 1976, January 1977 to April 1977, and again from May 1982 to February 1983 both preceding and succeeding his replacement Topper Headon.
-He also drummed for Generation X from 1980-1981, Hanoi Rocks in 1985, and Black Sabbath from 1987 to 1988.
+Chimes also drummed for Generation X from 1980 to 1981, Hanoi Rocks in 1985, and Black Sabbath from 1987 to 1988.
 In 2003, he was inducted into the Rock and Roll Hall of Fame as a member of The Clash.

 Career

 The Clash

-Terry Chimes met Mick Jones and Paul Simonon through the local music scene, and would team up with Joe Strummer and Keith Levene to form The Clash.
+Terry Chimes met Mick Jones and Paul Simonon through the local music scene, and would team up with Joe Strummer and Keith Levene to form the Clash.

 Both Chimes and Levene subsequently left, but Chimes was brought back to record the band's self-titled debut album, The Clash.
 On the album sleeve, he was credited as Tory Crimes.
 After recording the album, Chimes left the band once again and was replaced by Topper Headon.

 In 1982, Headon was forced out of the band for his drug addiction, and Chimes was asked to rejoin.
-He participated in The Casbah Club tours for both the US and the UK, a brief tour supporting The Who, and the following Combat Rock tour back in the USA.
+He participated in The Casbah Club tours for both the US and the UK, a brief tour supporting the Who, and the following Combat Rock tour back in the USA.
 He appeared in the music video for the single, "Rock the Casbah."
 After the Jamaican World Music Festival of 1982, he left for the third and final time.

 Other bands

-After leaving The Clash, Chimes drummed in bands including Johnny Thunders and the Heartbreakers briefly in 1977 and 1984, Cowboys International in 1979, Gen X from 1980 to 1981, Hanoi Rocks in 1985, The Cherry Bombz in 1986 (with ex Hanoi Rocks members Andy McCoy and Nasty Suicide and ex Sham 69/Wanderers/The Lords of the New Church Dave Tregunna) and Black Sabbath on their Eternal Idol Tour in 1987–88.
+After leaving The Clash, Chimes drummed in bands including Johnny Thunders and the Heartbreakers briefly in 1977 and 1984, Cowboys International in 1979, Gen X from 1980 to 1981, Hanoi Rocks in 1985, the Cherry Bombz in 1986 (with ex Hanoi Rocks members Andy McCoy and Nasty Suicide and ex Sham 69/Wanderers/the Lords of the New Church Dave Tregunna) and Black Sabbath on their Eternal Idol Tour in 1987–88.
 He also played drums with Billy Idol for a period of time.